srang/php_bracketpicker/USE_CASES.md

--User can change their picks for a bracket before the tournament begins -User cannot change their picks for a bracket after the tournament begins -Admin can post information to the site that is accessible to all users and visibile from the home page
+-User can change their picks for a bracket before the tournament begins -User cannot change their picks for a bracket after the tournament begins -Admin can post information to the site that is accessible to all users and visibile from the home page -User can edit their profile information
+-User can sign in

+-User can view team information from within the site -User can select a favorite team and theme the site from that